BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 }
 ```

+Note, if you are unsure how to set a global function or you are getting a `Reference not defined` error with `DeepLinkHandler`, please review this [Github issue](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking/issues/128).

 ### <a id="setMixpanelToken"></a>setMixpanelToken()

 This method allows the Branch SDK to pass the user's Mixpanel distinct id to our servers.
 Branch will then pass that Distinct ID to Mixpanel when logging any event.